walterhiggins/WMPJS/book-outline.md

 To reset your walkspeed to normal issue the command `js self.walkSpeed = 0`.
 The *self* variable is one of the built-in variables provided by ScriptCraft.
 When used at the command-prompt it refers to the player or console sender who issues the */js* command.
 The *self* variable should not be used anywhere except at the in-game or server console prompt.
 Everything in Minecraft is an object and every object has properties.
 Knowing how to use these objects and properties is the key to creating cool plugins for minecraft.
 I'll talk more about objects in later chapters where we'll learn how to explore the Bukkit API documentation.

 #### Term: Property
 A *property* is an attribute of an Object - for example in real life we all have properties: eye-color, date-of-birth, name and so on.
-Objects in Javascript also have properties and so too do in-game objects, The server object has *motd* (message of the day) and *port* properties.
+Objects in JavaScript also have properties and so too do in-game objects, The server object has *motd* (message of the day) and *port* properties.
 Each player has food level, experience and name properties.
 You can think of properties as variables that belong to or are attached to other variables.

 ### Summary
 In this chapter you've written your very first plugin and have used the special `exports` variable to export your code so it can be reused elsewhere at the in-game or server console prompt.

 ## @@nextChapter{chapter-06}: Rolling Dice
 ### Introduction
 Traditional board-games such as Ludo, Monopoly and Snake & Ladders all have an element of chance.
 Success is sometimes down solely to luck and the roll of the dice.
-In this chapter we're going to create a Javascript module which mimics a 6-sided dice (the standard dice that comes with most board-games).
+In this chapter we're going to create a JavaScript module which mimics a 6-sided dice (the standard dice that comes with most board-games).
 We'll reuse this module in later chapters to give random greetings to players who join the game.

-In this chapter, I'll walk you through creating your very first *reusable* Javascript module.
+In this chapter, I'll walk you through creating your very first *reusable* JavaScript module.

 ### Randomness
 When you throw a 6-sided dice, there's no way of knowing what the throw will be, it can be any number between 1 and 6 but it's impossible to know ahead of time.
 The number which is thrown is said to be *random*.
 Computers can also provide random numbers.
-In the Javascript programming language there's a special method of getting a random number `Math.random()` .
+In the JavaScript programming language there's a special method of getting a random number `Math.random()` .
 In this chapter we'll use this method to get a random number.

 ### Think of a number between 0 and 1
 Before we begin writing the module, let's do some command-prompt exploration.
 At the in-game prompt type the following and hit ENTER...